 We started driving as a newly married couple because the airline's winter policies prohibited our 14-year-old dog from flying to a city where 40 below is not uncommon.
 We did it again two years later, still with our dog, but also because we were "just" pregnant and were afraid flying would harm the baby.
 And now, even though our doggie child passed away, we do it, believe it or not, for convenience.

 Parents know how miserable it is to travel with small children.
 Just the sheer amount of "stuff" is enough to break the strongest of us.
-Strollers, car seats, pack-n-plays, eighty-five changes of clothes for a five-day trip, diaper bags, snacks, all the things to entertain a little one during travel, your own luggage.
+Strollers, car seats, pack-n-plays, eighty-five changes of clothes for a five-day trip, 50-60 diapers, diaper bags, blankies, favorite stuffies, snacks, all the things to entertain a little one during travel, AND your own luggage.
 Now add on Christmas presents that cost more to send "abroad" than they cost to buy, the sleds, the skis, the ski clothes, the skates, and, of course, the hockey stick brought out only for Canada.
 So, yes, we drive there for Christmas.
 It is just easier.

 Between this bi-annual trip and all the other times we travel, mostly by air, I have gotten pretty comfortable - dare I say good? - at traveling with a little one.
 Here are some tips and helpful hints I found really work for us.
 I hope they work for you, too!

 1. Use a properly installed car seat.
 It is the safest way for your little one to travel.
 Plus, it gives you the space you personally need to travel comfortably.
 I know tickets add up when flying, so check out this helpful hint.